maxzintel/maxzintel/README.md

 metadata:
   labels:
     about:
-    - 🌊 My name is Max, and I'm a DevOps Engineer currently working at BMW in South Carolina.
+    - 🌊 My name is Max, and I'm a DevOps Engineer.
     - I've been working in software engineering for about 4 years since graduating with
     - a degree in Mathematics from SUNY Geneseo.